 AI-Powered Florida Personal Injury Settlement Calculator

 Navigate Florida's unique no-fault system.
-Calculate settlements based on PIP coverage, serious injury threshold, and pure comparative negligence.
-4-year statute—longest in the U.S.
+Calculate settlements based on PIP coverage, serious injury threshold, and modified comparative negligence with a 51% bar.
+2-year statute for accidents on or after March 24, 2023.

 Understanding Florida's Unique No-Fault System

-Florida is a no-fault insurance state with pure comparative negligence.
+Florida is a no-fault insurance state with modified comparative negligence (51% bar).
 This hybrid system makes Florida unique:

 - No-Fault PIP Coverage: Your own insurance pays medical bills up to $10,000, regardless of who caused the accident

-- Pure Comparative Negligence: If you exceed the "serious injury threshold," you can sue for full damages—reduced by your percentage of fault
+- Modified Comparative Negligence (51% bar): If you exceed the "serious injury threshold," you can sue for pain and suffering, with your recovery reduced by your fault percentage and barred entirely if you are found more than 50% at fault

 Step 1: Your PIP coverage pays first $10,000 in medical bills